 Tooth Cavity Symptoms

 Your dentist in Chester Springs can identify cavities before you even experience symptoms.
-In fact, any dentist can!
+Any dentist can!
 So don’t assume they are only trying to get you to pay for more dental services.
 It is important to maintain regular dental check-ups at least twice a year.
-In advanced stages of tooth decay, you might experience a toothache.
+In the advanced stages of tooth decay, you might experience a toothache.
 Tooth pain from a cavity is more likely to happen after consuming sweet, hot, or cold foods and drinks.
 Other signs of tooth decay are visible pits or holes in your teeth.

 Diagnodent Laser Cavity Detection